Leonardo-VERA/PicToMusic/README.md

 ## 🤝 Contributing

 Contributions are welcome!
 Please feel free to submit pull requests or open issues for bugs and feature requests.

+1. Fork the repository
+2. Create your feature branch (`git checkout -b feature/AmazingFeature`)
+3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
+4. Push to the branch (`git push origin feature/AmazingFeature`)
+5. Open a Pull Request

+## 📝 License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+## 🙏 Acknowledgments

+- OpenCV team for the computer vision library
+- Ultralytics for the YOLOv11 implementation
+- Music21 team for music processing tools
+- All contributors and users of the project